NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Task.page.md

 ```

 <a name="note"></a>
-#### note
+<h4 class='additional-Guidance-Submenu'> note </h4>
-Used for messaging between owner and other orgnizations e.g. during handover of task or requesting information from requesting clinician
+Used for messaging between owner and other orgnizations e.g. during handover of task or requesting information from requesting clinician.

 ```json
 "note":  [
         {